Reviews You Can Rely On

 Battery Type Lithium Ion

 The Rocky Talkie Mountain Radio is a top performer across the board, offering impressive utility across several outdoor sports.
-We took a pair of Mountain Radios on several climbs, hikes, and ski tours across numerous mountain ranges, and loved how easy these were to use.
-This walkie talkie also includes a fully-rated carabiner and a leash for stress-free pack/harness attachment whether you're on a cliff or on the trail.
-The Mountain Radio maintained excellent clarity throughout testing, even in obstruction-riddled environments that muddied other models' communications.
-The rechargeable lithium battery was dependable, even in colder climates, and lasted for multiple days.
+We took a pair of Mountain Radios on several climbs, hikes, and ski tours across numerous mountain ranges and loved how easy these were to use.
+This walkie talkie also includes a fully-rated carabiner and a leash for stress-free pack/harness attachment whether on a cliff or the trail.
+Thanks to 2W of power, the Mountain Radio maintained excellent clarity throughout testing, even in obstruction-riddled environments that muddied other models' communications.
+The rechargeable lithium battery was dependable, even in colder climates, and lasted multiple days.
 The range of this option was also top-notch, especially when considering it's a Family Radio Service (FRS) model.
-The Mountain Radio is worthy of your consideration if you're seeking a lightweight do-it-all option that won't break your back or your wallet.
+The Mountain Radio is worth consideration if you're seeking a lightweight do-it-all option.

 The mic of the Mountain Radio picks up a lot of background noise, which, due to its excellent clarity, can easily be transmitted along with your message.
 If you're dragging a sled full of gear or have a bunch of climbing gear clanking around your shoulder, it may lead to more noisy communications.
-Also, while this radio is splashproof, it isn't waterproof/submersible, so if you need a water-tight option, take a look at the Rocky Talkie 5 Watt.
+Also, while this radio is splashproof, it isn't waterproof/submersible, so if you need a water-tight option, look at the Rocky Talkie 5 Watt.
+The 5 Watt has a better range but requires an FCC license.
 Despite a few considerations, the Mountain Radio is a phenomenal option for most outdoor adventurers, as long as you aren't planning to dunk it in a river or lake.
+While the price is in line with other top-performing models, you can save a lot of money with the Motorola T600 if you can accept a slightly lower range and battery.

 Read more: Rocky Talkie review